Table of Contents

 Download your FREE Printable Excerpt for this Step By Step Guide

 Is a corporation the right idea?

 If you’re considering setting up a corporation to handle your real estate joint venture, you might want to think carefully.
-Some Canadian banks won’t offer real estate financing to a new corporation.
-As a result, depending on the bank you choose, you or one of the members of the joint venture may need to personally offer collateral to get corporate financing.
-Still, more Canadian banks won’t let corporations close on residential properties.
+Some Canadian lenders won’t offer real estate financing to a new corporation.
+As a result, depending on the lender you choose, you or one of the members of the joint venture may need to personally offer collateral to get corporate financing.
+Still, more Canadian lenders won’t let corporations close on residential properties.
 If you’re working on a large-scale deal, a corporation might be worth the effort; otherwise, they could end up being more hassle than they’re worth.

 Joint ventures are often the best way to finance a real estate deal—just make sure you follow these steps to protect yourself and your assets.

 Financing Your Joint Venture in Real Estate

 If you are looking to finance your next joint venture deal, let my team get you set up with the best financing available for you and your partners.